Outer Continental Shelf Lands Act

 Connection to OCS Operations

-The injury must result from or occur in connection with operations conducted on the OCS for the purpose of exploring for, developing, removing, or transporting by pipeline the natural resources of the OCS seabed and subsoil.
+The injury must result from or occur in connection with operations conducted on the OCS for the purpose of exploring for, developing, removing, or transporting natural resources.
+This connection can exist even if the injury did not occur on the OCS structure itself — what matters is whether there is a substantial causal link between the injury and OCS operations.

 This is where OCSLA becomes complex.
-It does not create its own comprehensive body of tort law.
-Instead, it directs which existing laws apply:
+It does not create its own body of tort law.
+Instead it directs which existing laws apply.
+The answer significantly affects what you can recover and who you can sue.

-Default Rule: Law of the Adjacent State (e.g., Louisiana)
+Default Rule — Law of the Adjacent State

-OCSLA states that the civil and criminal laws of the adjacent state (the closest state to the structure, e.g., Louisiana for much of the central Gulf) are adopted as surrogate federal law, to the extent they are applicable and not inconsistent with federal law.
+OCSLA directs courts to apply the civil and criminal laws of the adjacent state — the closest state to the structure — as surrogate federal law, to the extent they are applicable and not inconsistent with federal law.

 State law does not apply if federal maritime law is applicable.
-Determining if maritime law applies involves a complex legal analysis of whether the incident has a sufficient “maritime nexus” or connection to traditional maritime activity, even though it occurred on a fixed structure.
+Determining this requires analysis of whether the incident has a sufficient maritime nexus — a connection to traditional maritime activity — even though it occurred on a fixed structure.

 LHWCA Coverage for OCS Workers

-Critically, OCSLA explicitly extends the Longshore and Harbor Workers’ Compensation Act (LHWCA) to cover disability or death of an employee resulting from any injury occurring as the result of operations conducted on the OCS.
+OCSLA explicitly extends the Longshore and Harbor Workers’ Compensation Act (LHWCA) to cover disability or death resulting from any injury occurring as the result of OCS operations.
+The U.S. Department of Labor administers LHWCA benefits for OCS workers.

-OCSLA vs. Jones Act vs. LHWCA: Clearing the Confusion
+OCSLA vs. Jones Act vs. LHWCA — Key Differences

 This table highlights the key distinctions relevant to offshore injuries: